 Music, Film, or Video Games

-The purchase of music, film, or video games does not provide for the right to play or show the music, film or video game as part of a public performance.
-Any individual, organization or group wishing to do so must obtain a public performance license.
+The purchase of music, film, or video games does not provide for the right to play or show the music, film, or video game as part of a public performance.
+Any individual, organization, or group wishing to do so must obtain a public performance license.
 This includes video rentals as well as shows and movies on online paid subscription services.
 It also applies whether or not an admission fee is charged.
 See the Minnesota State Board Policy 3.27 www.minnstate.edu/board/policy/327.html

 Dissemination of Written Material

 Individuals and groups affiliated with MSUM are permitted to disseminate non-commercial written material via hand distribution in open space on campus provided they do not otherwise obstruct the flow of traffic on campus.
-Non-affiliated individual or groups may only distribute written materials via hand distribution in specific areas expressly identified by MSUM Public Safety based on the needs of the group.
+Non-affiliated individuals or groups may only distribute written materials via hand distribution in specific areas expressly identified by MSUM Public Safety based on the needs of the group.

 Bulletin Board, Advertising, Graffiti and Publicity Policy

-Within buildings, materials are to be posted on bulletin boards only, not on walls, windows, doors or furnishings and they may not disguise, cover or interfere with any safety device, including fire safety equipment such as fire extinguishers, fire alarm pulls, exit signs and sprinkler heads and piping.
-Non-affiliated individual or groups may not use the Minnesota State University Moorhead logo on any publicity for the event.
-The use of bulletin boards, signage, banners and other postings is covered by MSUM’s Bulletin Board, Advertising, Graffiti and Publicity Policy.
-See the Bulletin Board, Advertising, Graffiti and Publicity Policy mnstate.edu/about/policies-procedures/list/advertising/
+Posting materials in university spaces are covered by the university’s Bulletin Board, Advertising & Publicity Policy.

 Chalking